joone/rust-animation/README.md

 ```
 ## flex_ui.rs
 ![alt flex_ui](https://github.com/joone/rust-animation/blob/main/examples/flex_ui.png?raw=true)
 rust-animation experimentally uses [Stretch](https://github.com/vislyhq/stretch) to support Flex UI.
-You can set Stretch style to a stage or actor.
+You can apply a Stretch style to a stage or an actor.
 You can also implement your own layout using a Layout trait.

 ```
 $ target/debug/examples/flex_ui